neuefische/wd-flipped-classroom-curriculum/sessions/css-positioning/README.md

 # CSS Positioning

-## Learning objectives
+## Learning Objectives

-- types of positioning
+- Understanding different types of positioning:
   - `static`
   - `relative`
   - `absolute`
   - `fixed`
   - `sticky`
-- all positioning values
+- Knowing all positioning values:
   - `top`
   - `right`
   - `bottom`
   - `left`
-- the basic usage of `z-index`
+- Learning the basic usage of `z-index`

----

-### Why is the content of today's block that important for the students?

-Elements on a web page are positioned according to the normal document flow, i.e. the order in the HTML document.
-Sometimes, we want to position certain elements outside of the normal document flow.
-One way to accomplish this is to use the `position` property.

----

-### Required
+## Requirements

+- CSS Basics
-CSS Basics, CSS Selectors
+- CSS Selectors

----

-## Session Guide
+## Demo

-Use the [Demo Start](https://github.com/neuefische/web-exercises/tree/main/sessions/css-positioning/demo-start) to guide through the session and demonstrate the behavior of the `position` property.

-You can use this demo by running this command in your terminal:
+### Start

 ```
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/css-positioning/demo-start
 ```

-See [Demo End](https://github.com/neuefische/web-exercises/tree/main/sessions/css-positioning/demo-end) for the finalized version of the Demo.

-You can check the final version by running this command in your terminal:
+### End

 ```
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/css-positioning/demo-end
 ```

-### Intro
+---

+## Session Guide

+Elements on a web page are positioned according to the normal document flow, which follows the order of elements in the HTML document.
+However, there are times when we need to position elements outside of this normal flow.
+One way to accomplish this is to use the `position` property.

+> How can we position elements outside of the normal document flow?
+In what scenarios would you need to move an element outside of the normal document flow?

+### Recap: Document Normal Flow

 - Remind the students of what the normal document flow is.
 - Normal flow describes the layout of any inline and block elements part of the document before any changes are made.